FredHappyface/Android.FHCode/README.md

 ### Kotlin and Android Version
 This app has been written in Kotlin 1.5.0 with the Android Studio IDE.

-- The target SDK version is 29 (Android 10)
+- The target SDK version is 31 (Android 12)
-- The minimum SDK version is 28 (Android 9 Pie)
+- The minimum SDK version is 25 (Android 7.1 Nougat)

 #### Download Android Studio
 Download the Android Studio IDE from <https://developer.android.com/studio/>.